 State/State-Area Conferences Branches, Prison Branches and Young Adult Councils of the Association may organize Women in NAACP (WIN) committees subject to the control of the Executive Committee and to such rules and regulations as the Board of Directors many enact WIN committee shall consist of a Chairperson and/or Co-Chairperson and at least three (3) other members.
 WIN shall address within the framework of the NAACP, civil rights issues affecting women and children and shall carry out other civil and cultural activities to enhance membership and provide financial support to the Branch.

-The Young Adult Committee is chaired by Ayanna Polk.
+The Young Adult Committee chair is vacant.

 The committee shall be the function of the Young Adult Committee to: